That '90s Show: Production

 That '70s Show aired on Fox from 1998 to 2006, centering around the lives of teenagers from 1976 to 1979.
 The show garnered additional popularity after its conclusion due to its availability on Netflix, before leaving the platform in September 2020.

 In October 2021, Netflix announced a spin-off of the series, titled That '90s Show, with Kurtwood Smith and Debra Jo Rupp reprising their roles as Red and Kitty Forman, respectively.
 The show is produced by The Carsey-Werner Company, with Gregg Mettler serving as showrunner and Bonnie Turner, Terry Turner, their daughter Lindsay Turner, Marcy Carsey, Tom Werner, Smith and Rupp as executive producers.

 Ten episodes were ordered, with the series taking on a multi-cam format like the original.
 The show was filmed in front of a live studio audience at Sunset Bronson Studios in Los Angeles from February 7 to July 21, 2022.

 In February 2022, Callie Haverda, Ashley Aufderheide, Mace Coronel, Maxwell Acee Donovan, Reyn Doi and Sam Morelos joined the cast as series regulars.
 It was also reported that Topher Grace, Laura Prepon, Mila Kunis, Ashton Kutcher and Wilmer Valderrama would appear in recurring roles.
 Danny Masterson, who had a pending criminal trial at that time, did not appear as his character of Steven Hyde, who was simply not mentioned in the series; Masterson was convicted of rape in May 2023 and sentenced to thirty years in prison.
 Production commenced February 6.
+As Lisa Robin Kelly had died years before the spin-off was produced, her character of Laurie Forman did not return either though she was mentioned several times.
 On April 30, 2022, it was announced that Grace, Prepon, Kunis, Kutcher and Valderrama would all return for guest appearances.
 On February 3, 2023, Netflix renewed the series for a 16-episode second season.

 Filming on the second season was due to take place between May and September 2023, but it was delayed due to the 2023 Hollywood labor disputes.

 On October 3, 2024, it was announced that the series was canceled after two seasons.